See what's new

 Recruitment: In recruitment, if one identifies people with high transferable skills, he is recruiting individuals who are not only qualified for the current job but can also grow with the company.

-Top 8 transferable skills
+Top transferable skills with Examples

 1. Communication skills